Rent Increase Addendum vs. Rent Increase Notice

 Is It Legal for a Landlord to Raise the Rent?

-If there are rent control laws, the landlord must abide by the legal limits and frequency rates for rent increases.
+If rent control laws exist, the landlord must follow the legal limits and frequency rates for rent increases.

-A landlord also can’t increase the rent for any discriminatory reason under the Fair Housing Act.
+A landlord cannot raise rent in retaliation (e.g., after a tenant files a complaint) or for any discriminatory reason under the Fair Housing Act.

 When Can a Landlord Raise the Rent?